Strategies for Risk Assessment and Management in CPS Environments

 Risk Management Strategies (Risk Treatment)

-Once risks are identified and assessed, appropriate strategies must be chosen to manage them.
-Common risk treatment options include:
+Once risks are identified and assessed, appropriate strategies must be chosen to manage them:

 A well-executed risk assessment and management program forms the foundation for a resilient CPS.
-It informs the design and implementation of robust protective measures, which we will explore in the next section on Designing Defense-in-Depth Security for Cyber-Physical Systems.
+It informs the design and implementation of robust protective measures in Designing Defense-in-Depth Security for Cyber-Physical Systems.

 Learn About Defense-in-Depth for CPS